michaelkernaghan/BestDappEver/README.md

     `npm run watch`

-6. Open http://localhost:1234 in your browser to see a sample application.
+6. Open http://localhost:1234 to use the app in a browser.

 [logo]: https://raw.githubusercontent.com/ecadlabs/taquito-boilerplate/master/assets/built-with-taquito.png "Built with Taquito"